-Kristen Hirsch Montag is a public relations/media rep for Meet Minneapolis, Convention and Visitors Association by day and self-professed theatre geek by night.
+Kristen Hirsch Montag is a senior public relations and communications manager for Meet Minneapolis, Convention and Visitors Association, by day and self-professed theatre geek by night.
 She regularly attends Minneapolis and Saint Paul productions and touring shows.
 She's been known to act in a few, as well.
 As an actress, she's done stage, film and TV projects and fits them in whenever possible.
 Kristen holds a bachelor's degree from Augsburg College in Theatre Arts and Communications.

 Shelli Place and her colleagues at PRIME Productions saw a role to fill in the varied theater landscape in the Twin Cities, and are doing just that in their second season with an area premiere of TWO DEGREES at the Guthrie's Level Nine.BWW Interview: HAMILTON's Conroe Brooks September 19, 2018

 There's something about summer entertainment -- light, frothy, happy shows that feel just like the season.
 A summer musical that takes place on a Greek island built around infectious tunes from the 1970s?
 Don't mind if I do...
 And a double dose in the same weekend?
 Sign me up!
 I hit up the Ordway's MAMMA MIA! on Friday night and then 'Mamma Mia: Here We Go Again!' (the new film sequel) on Sunday night and had the tunes used in both stamped on my brain for two weeks straight.
 And I didn't mind a bit.
 MAMMA MIA! is hard not to love, which is likely why both the stage show and film were such mega hits, the former spawning a 'jukebox musical' wave of Broadway.BWW Interview: Guthrie Theater's WEST SIDE STORY is Dream Come True for Ana Isabelle July 27, 2018